How to Trek the Larapinta Trail Self-Guided

 2. You can leave food in storage rooms yourself

 To leave food in storage rooms at Ellery Creek and Ormiston Gorge, get a key from the Tourism Central Australia visitor centre.
 You will need to pay a deposit of $50, refundable when the key is returned.
 A non-refundable fee of $10 will be charged by Tourism Central Australia to cover the costs of food storage.

 3. If you do want to drop off food in the storage rooms yourself

 You could do it beforehand by doing the McDonnell Ranges tour I mentioned above.
 There are food drop-off points at Ellery Creek and Ormiston Gorge.
-You could bring all off your food and gear on one of the tours and drop off at each point, saving loads of money.
+So you could bring all of your food and gear on one of the tours and drop it off at each point, saving loads of money.

 Many of the Larapinta Trail package tour companies will go to the food drops off points before finishing at Glen Helen Resort, so you can use this tour as a transfer to Redbank Gorge as well, saving money on both the food drops and the transfers.